Willamette University: Athletics

-The Willamette University Bearcats compete at the NCAA Division III level.
+The Willamette athletics teams, nicknamed the Bearcats, compete at the NCAA Division III level.
 Willamette fields teams in baseball, basketball, cross-country, golf, football, soccer, softball, swimming, tennis, track & field, lacrosse and volleyball.
 In 2021, Willamette will begin the first women's varsity triathlon program in the Pacific Northwest and the 23rd program nationally.

 Willamette is a founding member of the Northwest Conference league.
 The football team plays home games at McCulloch Stadium south of the main campus, while basketball, swimming, and volleyball teams use the Lestle J. Sparks Center for home events.
 At or adjacent to McCulloch are the Charles Bowles Track used for track meets and Roy S. "Spec" Keene Stadium where baseball plays its home games.

 In 1991, the institution started the Willamette University Athletic Hall of Fame.
 In 1993, the school earned its only team sport national championship when the men's basketball team earned the NAIA Division 2 title.

-Notable athletes
+Notable athletic accomplishments and event

 As an undergraduate, Olympian Nick Symmonds won the 800 NCAA championship race all four years and the 1,500 NCAA championship race as a freshman, junior, and senior.
-Symmonds later went on to place fifth in the 800 meter run at the 2012 Olympic Games.
+Symmonds later went on to place fifth in the 800-meter run at the 2012 Olympic Games.

 In 2007, Sarah Zerzan won the NCAA Division III title in cross country.

-In 1997, Liz Heaston became the first woman to ever play in a college football game when the Bearcats beat rival Linfield College.
+In 1997, Liz Heaston became the first woman to play in a college football game when the Bearcats beat rival Linfield College.
 She kicked two extra points in the game.
 Also that year, the football team finished its best season losing in the NAIA National Championship game to the University of Findlay 14–7.

 In 2014, Conner Mertens became the first active college football player to come out about his bisexuality.
 Mertens generated international headlines when he publicly addressed being bisexual.

 In 2017, the Willamette Men's Soccer team won their first NCAA division III title.

-On Dec.
-7, 1941, Willamette's football team was in Honolulu, Hawaii, for the Shrine Bowl when Japanese forces attacked Pearl Harbor.
-Team members and fans who had made the trip volunteered for 10 days following the attack as guards at Punahou School and nurses at the U.S. Navy hospital.
-The 1941 team, known today on Willamette's campus as "the Pearl Harbor Football Team," was inducted into the Willamette University Athletic Hall of Fame in 1997.
+On December 7, 1941, Willamette's football team was in Honolulu, Hawaii, for the Shrine Bowl when Japanese forces attacked Pearl Harbor.
+Team members and fans who had made the trip volunteered for 10 days following the attack as guards at Punahou School and nurses at a U.S. Navy hospital.
+The 1941 team, known today on Willamette's campus as "the Pearl Harbor Football Team", was inducted into the Willamette University Athletic Hall of Fame in 1997.